Latest News

 The steep rise in the price of natural gas has also led to widespread gas-fired plant closures in Texas and other states.

 Gas prices in the U.S. are currently around 50% higher than the average for 2024.
-Additional cuts to the gas-fired production can be expected where coal-fired power plants are available to cover the output gap.
+Additional cuts to the gas-fired production can be expected where coal-fired power plants are available to cover the difference.

-This means that coal-fired production in Texas, the top coal producer in the United States, is also expected to rise further in?2026.
-The state will finish strong in coal production.
+This means that coal-fired production in Texas, the nation's largest coal power producer, can be expected to rise?further in 2026.
+The state will also have a successful finish in coal production.

 CLEAR CLEAN MOMENTUM

-Even though coal-fired power is on the rise, solar production has fallen to its lowest level in years, 2025 will be a crucial year for solar energy in Texas.
+2025, despite a recent increase in coal-fired power generation at the same time that solar production is falling to "annual lows", will be a crucial year for solar energy in Texas.

 Solar farms accounted from January to November for a record share of ERCOT's generation mix.
 This compares with a share of 13% for coal plants in the state.

 Texas utilities are also the most aggressive in the nation when it comes to deploying utility-scale batteries storage systems.
-These allow surplus solar energy that is generated throughout the day to be stored and then released during times of peak demand.
+These allow surplus solar energy that is generated at the peak of the day, during the daytime, to be stored and discharged during peak demand periods.

 The combination of battery and solar power remains the fastest and most popular way for utilities to increase their energy supplies.
-This means that Texas solar parks will continue to expand in the years to come.
+This means that Texas' solar park will continue to expand in the years to come.

 You like this article?
 Check it out